zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	+ \sum\_{p = 1}^{\infin} \mathcal{Re} \big\lbrace \bm{E_p}(\bm{r}, t) e^{-i \omega_p t} \big\rbrace,
 $$

 reveals that its components are no longer time-harmonic.
 This complicates the theory, since, unlike Eqn.
-4.8, Eqn 1p.11 does not rigorously satisfy the Maxwell equations.
+4.8, Eqn 1p.11 can not be obtained by solving the Maxwell equations in the frequency domain.

 Furthermore, substitution of Eqn.
 1p.11 into 1p.9 results in an integral